vercel/micro/readme.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
 2. Link the package to the global module directory: `npm link`
 3. Transpile the source code and watch for changes: `npm start`
-4. Within the module you want to test your local development instance of micro, just link it to the dependencies: `npm link micro`.
-Instead of the default one from npm, node will now use your clone of micro!
+4. Within the module you want to test your local development instance of Micro, just link it to the dependencies: `npm link micro`.
+Instead of the default one from npm, node will now use your clone of Micro!

 As always, you can run the [AVA](https://github.com/sindresorhus/ava) and [ESLint](http://eslint.org) tests using: `npm test`